OPPScodee/Portfolio-website-free/README.md

-these files are only for educational purpose i dont suppourt any anothrized activityes
+These files are solely for educational purposes.
+I do not endorse any unauthorised activities.